 It cannot now emerge that only one side in this referendum is permitted to win.
 Such an eventuality would decimate the public’s trust in its elected representatives.
 It would prompt a level of anger and a sense of betrayal of which advocates of a “think again” referendum seem to be dangerously unaware.

 A clear understanding

 Both former Prime Ministers appear to need reminding of the understanding on which this referendum took place.
-This understanding was perfectly expressed in the following statement made shortly before the referendum:
+The following statement made shortly before the referendum expresses that understanding:

 “Over the next few weeks we, the British people, will decide the future direction of our country.
 This is not a General Election, which rolls around every five years.
 We can’t “suck it and see” in this referendum.
 There won’t be another referendum on Europe.
 This is it.
 This is where we take the decision.
 So whatever your view, register and vote because the decision you take on the 23rd of June will shape our country, our people and our livelihoods for many generations to come.”

 From a strictly constitutional standpoint, the referendum may have been advisory.
-But after the entire campaign was conducted on the premise that “you decide”, the political and moral imperative is for the government to carry out the instructions of the people.
+But after the entire campaign was conducted on the premise that “you decide”, the political and moral imperative is for the government to carry out the instructions it has received in this referendum.